Jsets/Jsets/README.md

 - 👋 Hi, I’m @Jsets
 - 👀 I’m interested in keyboards and learing more about the world of coding
 - 🌱 I’m currently learning JS
-- 💞️ I’m looking to collaborate on whatever (althogh im reletivly new so don't know how much I oculd help
+- 💞️ I’m looking to collaborate on whatever (althogh im relativly new so don't know how much I oculd help
 - 📫 How to reach me malgk@pm.me or @xrzcog on twitter (im not calling it X)

 <!---